manpages/role./fantasy2.md

 ## Magic

 Arcane mages can do everything.
 Worse than experts, yet they really can.
+As you create an arcane mage, you get all the aspects as your secondary aspects.

 Divine mages are focused on serving a diety or nature and are more determined than any expert.
+Divine mages only choose two aspects, both of which are primary.

 When you create a character, you can choose to be a mage.
 If you do so, you may choose if you want to play arcane magician (Art) who uses Weave to construct spells or divine